FuelLabs/fuel-core/fuel-relayer/README.md

 Example of sliding window:
 ![Sliding Window](../docs/diagrams/fuel_v2_validator_sliding_window.jpg)

-- Problem: How to choose when token deposit event gets processed and enabled for use in fuel, at what exact fuel block does this happen?
+- Problem: How to choose when token deposit event gets enabled for use in fuel, at what exact fuel block does this happen?
 (Note that we have sliding window)
 - Reasoning: We can't just say when fuel block N gets chained use deposits from Eth Block in past, those two events (fuel block and eth block) are not correlated.
 - Reasoning: Inside one of eth block we can have block_commit and multiple deposits and order matters if we want to put deposit inside block_number N or block_number N+1.
 And from this we can have our solution
 - Solution: Use eth logs(events) of block commit and token deposit to conclude where deposit belongs and use contract as main syncronization between eth and fuel.

 For last problem we need to introduce two slidding windows, one for how long do we wait for eth blocks to be finalized and second one is how far in past are we taking validator stake and deposits.
 Two are needed because there could be small desyncronization between eth and fuel and we need to introduce buffer just to be safe.

+- Problem: How long does finalization of fuel block takes.
+- Solution: It probably depends on challenge timeframe.
+Only when block is finalized then we are safe to do withdrawal without thinking of slashing or reverting of fuel blocks.

 ### Validator related stake:
 Validator stake is deposited on Ethereum contract side.